cstahoviak/cherno-cpp/README.md

 - One possible use case is for _Singleton_ classses, i.e. a class that should only have one instance in existance.

 ### Video #56: The `auto` Keyword in C++
-- `auto` allows C++ to become a _psuedo weakly-typed_ language.
+- _Type deduction_ (use of the `auto` keyowrd) allows C++ to become a _psuedo weakly-typed_ language.
 - When to use `auto`?
-   - For very long types that it's annoying to write out and you don't want to `using` to create an alias.
+   - For very long types that are annoying to write out and you don't want to `using` to create an alias.
    - For iterators in for loops:
       ```
       std::vector<std::string> strings;